lform/lwind/readme.md

 #### Classes & Default Sizes

 - `container` - Default max width of `1440px`
-- `container-xs` - `720px`
+- `container-xs` - `640px`
+- `container-sm` - `768px`
-- `container-sm` - `1024px`
+- `container-md` - `1024px`
-- `container-md` - `1280px`
+- `container-lg` - `1280px`
-- `container-lg` - `1440px`
+- `container-xl` - `1440px` (default)
-- `container-xl` - `1600px`
+- `container-2xl` - `1600px`
-- `container-adaptive` - `1440px` - See below for details on this special adaptive container class
+- `container-adaptive` - See below for details on this special adaptive container class

 #### Adaptive Container

-Rather than stretching fluidly to a single max-width, this container snaps through a series of fixed breakpoint widths (`720px` → `1024px` → `1280px` → `1440px`).
+Rather than stretching fluidly to a single max-width, this container snaps through a series of fixed breakpoint widths (`768px` → `1024px` → `1280px` → `1440px`).
 This keeps the layout at a predictable, design-friendly width at each viewport range and avoids awkward, time-consuming in-between responsive fixes.
 Useful when a design is defined at specific widths and fluid scaling between them causes layout issues.

 #### Pagination